-As an established family law firm that the Clearwater, FL community has depended on for years The McKinney Law Group has handled many kinds of cases.
-They have assisted clients with cases involving divorce, prenuptial agreements, alimony, and other topics within the realm of family law for over 10 years.
-Through their skills, resources, and insight, they will assess your individual situation to propose solutions that will uphold your best interests.
-Working with many clients and families, they understand that your legal matters are deeply personal and will accommodate your concerns and preferences to the best of their ability so that you obtain the outcome you are seeking.
+As an established family law firm that the Clearwater, FL community has depended on for years, The McKinney Law Group has handled a diverse case load.
+They have assisted clients with cases involving divorce, prenuptial agreements, alimony, and other topics within the realm of family law for over a decade.
+Through their skills, resources, and insight, Attorney Damien McKinney and the McKinney Law team will assess your individual situation to propose solutions that will uphold your best interests.
+Working with many clients and families, we understand that your legal matters are deeply personal and will accommodate your concerns and preferences to the best of their ability so that you obtain the outcome you are seeking.
 Contact them today to learn more about how they can help you with your case.

 Ideally, your Clearwater, FL divorce lawyer and your spouse’s lawyer will be able to agree on what is marital property and should be included in any divorce settlement.
 If the two sides cannot come to an agreement, then the judge who is overseeing the divorce will determine which property is marital property and can therefore be divided using the principles of equitable division.
 This means that property is divided equitably, or fairly, however, this distribution will not necessarily be one that is equal.

 Generally, the court does not consider marital misconduct when dividing marital property.
 However, an issue like the dissipation of marital assets does affect the equitable division.
 Dissipation of marital assets relates to the inappropriate use of the assets for non-marital purposes.
 This can sometimes come up if one spouse starts spending marital property to support a new relationship or to start a new business after the couple’s separation pending divorce.
 Before the court can consider dissipation, your Clearwater divorce lawyer will have to file a claim alleging dissipation by your spouse and meet other requirements.